-Of 1,113 stocks and exchange-traded funds in my analytical universe, 42 broke beyond their 20-day price channels, 27 to the upside and 15 to the downside.
+Of 479 large-cap stocks and exchange-traded funds in my analytical universe, 14 broke beyond their 20-day price channels, all to the downside.

-I shall do further analysis of the surviving symbols on Friday, Sept.
-19.
+I shall do further analysis on Friday, May 20.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.

 For symbols whose odds of success are in the top or bottom thirds, suggesting a directional or non-directional trade, respectively, I next screen for 1) suitability of the options grid, including open interest of three figures or greater on the strike prices I would need to use to build a position and 2) the absence of an earnings announcement within the lifespan of the like options series I would trade.

 I defer until the day of a possible trade a final screen for implied volatility in the 60th percentile or greater of its most recent range.